caelohm/embeddedmachinelearningprojectcsu/README.md

 [ATROCIOUSLY UNFINISHED]

-See PDF for final report
+See PDF for final report.